-My initial reaction was YES – the door should have the proper maneuvering clearance regardless of the type of closing mechanism.
+My initial reaction was that the door should have the proper maneuvering clearance regardless of the type of closing mechanism (keep reading – the US Access Board has a different opinion).
 Doors with spring hinges can be especially difficult considering that spring hinges don’t control the door like a door closer does, and are allowed by the accessibility requirements to close the door more quickly than a door closer.
 While a door with spring hinges might have less resistance than the 5-pound limit on opening force, some spring hinges exert a fair amount of force.
 I was recently contacted regarding a personal injury lawsuit that involved what the lawyer called a “door closer”…when I saw the photos, the door that allegedly caused the injury actually had spring hinges.

 You may be asking yourself why this matters – here’s why.
 It can sometimes be difficult to provide the amount of maneuvering clearance required for a door with a closer and latch (or just a closer depending on the approach).
 Here are some graphics from the 2010 ADA Standards that illustrate one example of the additional clearance required when a closer is used (refer to the accessibility standards for other examples):

 If a door with spring hinges is not required to have the extra maneuvering clearance, this could encourage the use of spring hinges instead of door closers to avoid providing the space needed for someone in a wheelchair to operate a door (there are animations of how wheelchair users maneuver here).
 In my experience, spring hinges are not as reliable as door closers; they may not close and latch a fire door or securely latch an exterior door.
 I would not want to encourage the use spring hinges instead of door closers and create functional issues in the process.